chilarai/MySchoolie-SchoolManagement/README.md

-# My Schoolie - Admin Panel
+# My Schoolie - Open source school management application

-Admin panel for the school management application.
-Written in Cakephp 3.x and MySql
+A free to use school management application.
+Written in Cakephp 3.x and MySql.
+We are constantly updating the list of available modules whenever they are ready.
+If you have any issues, please raise a new [issue here](https://github.com/chilarai/MySchoolie-SchoolManagement/issues)

 ## Installation

 1. Download [Composer](http://getcomposer.org/doc/00-intro.md) or update `composer self-update`.

 ```
-cd [application-folder]
+cd <application-folder>
 composer install
 ```

+Database file can be found in `Database` folder in the root directory.
+Please import the mysql file and change the credentials in `config/app.php` as specified by [Cakephp 3.x](https://cakephp.org/)

+### Demo Admin Credentials

+**Username**: 1234567890
+**Password**: 123

+## Available Modules

+1. Student admission and details
+2. Student and Staff attendance
+3. Teaching and Admin staffs
+4. Leaves
+5. Assignments
+6. Anecdotes
+7. Canteen
+8. Timetable
+9. Appointments
+10. Circulars
+11. Courses and Subjects

+We are working on more modules and will update as soon as they are ready